How Student Loans Work in Australia

 2. Loan Disbursement

-3. Indexation (Not Interest)
+3. Indexation (Not Commercial Interest)

-- Once per year (1 June)
+- Occurs once per year (usually on 1 June)

-- Only to outstanding balances
+- Applies to outstanding balances

 Student Loan Eligibility in Australia